pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/README.md

 - First, the region of interest (ROI) is taken as the bottom half of the feed (this is for our camera placement.
 May vary for other setups).
 - Then, coloured masks (one each for red and green) are applied, followed by OpenCV's controur detection to detect surfaces.
 Data like position, height and width of the contours may be obtained from the other OpenCV methods.
 - If the contours detected meet the required criteria (like size, height-width ratio), they are classified as obstacles.
 For our benefit, rectangles are drawn around the obstacles.
-- Using the data available, including obstacle position, target position, yaw and distance travelled, the required steering is calculated to pass the obstacle on the correct side, when not at a turn (Red - left, green - right)
+- Using the data available, including obstacle position, yaw and distance travelled, the required steering is calculated to pass the obstacle on the correct side, when not at a turn (Red - right, green - left)
-- When the side chosen is preceded by a turn, the turn is initiated at a predefined obstacle position in the camera feed.
+- When the side chosen is preceded by a turn, the turn is initiated at a predefined distance from the wall ahead.
 (Ex: Clockwise round, green -> turn early)

 Improvements:
 1. The RPLidar might have been used effectively with better drivers with the standard Raspbian OS.